Vigneshkalvium/E-Commerce_follow_along/README.md

 #### Milestone 3:
 Set up dedicated folders for organizing backend code efficiently.
 Initialized and configured a Node.js server to handle API request.
 Connected the application to MongoDB to store and manage the data.

+## Milestone 4:
+  Created a User Model to define how user data is structured in the database also developed a user interactions, like adding or retrieving data.
+Additionally, configured Multer to handle file uploads, allowing users to store files such as images.Adding